Is it an art? Is it a science?

 TCC’s Associate of Applied Science in Radiography consists of 6 semesters of full-time study, with classes held mainly at the Regional Health Professions Center on the Virginia Beach Campus.

-Additional costs include a criminal background check ($46), uniforms, shoes and lead markers for clinical practice.
+Additional costs include two criminal backgrounds check (approximately $100), uniforms, shoes and lead markers for clinical practice.

-Most radiologic technicians find jobs with an associate degree.
-Bachelor’s degrees are preferred if you wish to pursue careers in education, management and sales.
+Most radiologic technologists enjoy successful careers with an associate degree.
+Bachelor’s degrees are preferred if you wish to leave the patient care arena to pursue careers in education, management and sales.

-TCC's radiography degree transfers directly into Old Dominion University's bachelor's program in health sciences.
-TCC also has transfer agreements with St. Joseph’s College of Maine and St. Joseph’s College Online for a bachelor’s in radiologic science administration.
+TCC's radiography program has transfer agreements with Old Dominion University's bachelor's program in health sciences.
+TCC also has transfer agreements with the University of Virginia for a bachelor's of professional studies in health sciences management and St. Joseph’s College of Maine and St. Joseph’s College Online for a bachelor’s in radiologic science administration.

 Yes, if you: